Buffy Sainte-Marie: Award-related reactions following ancestry controversy

-In 2023, Buffy Sainte-Marie's false claims to an Indigenous identity were revealed by The Fifth Estate.
-Since then, there have been calls to rescind awards given to Sainte-Marie that were meant for Indigenous people.
-Indigenous musicians who lost to Sainte-Marie have expressed their disappointment.
-Issiqut Anguk, sister of singer Kelly Fraser who lost the 2018 Juno Award for Indigenous Music Album of the Year to her, wrote that Fraser "respected Buffy so much and it hurts to hear that maybe, just maybe it would've changed Kelly's life if she won the Juno award and Buffy didn't."
-The Indigenous Women's Collective expressed dismay at Sainte-Marie's winning a 2023 International Emmy Award for her documentary Buffy Sainte-Marie: Carry It On and have asked the Juno Awards to revisit the 2018 category to "explore ways of righting a past wrong.
+After Sainte-Marie's claims to an Indigenous identity were disproven by The Fifth Estate, there were calls to rescind awards given her that were meant for Indigenous persons.
+Issiqut Anguk, sister of singer Kelly Fraser who lost the 2018 Juno Award for Indigenous Music Album of the Year to Sainte-Marie (and who died by suicide the following year), wrote that Fraser "respected Buffy so much and it hurts to hear that maybe, just maybe it would've changed Kelly's life if she won the Juno award and Buffy didn't."
+The Indigenous Women's Collective expressed dismay at Sainte-Marie's winning an International Emmy Award for Buffy Sainte-Marie: Carry It On and asked the Junos to revisit the 2018 awards to "explore ways of righting a past wrong.
 All Indigenous artists in this 2018 category should be reconsidered for this rightful honour."
-Tim Johnson, the former associate director of the National Museum of the American Indian says her Juno awards should be rescinded and the Indigenous musicians who lost against Sainte-Marie should be considered her victims.
+Tim Johnson, former associate director of the National Museum of the American Indian, said her Junos should be rescinded and the Indigenous musicians who lost to her should be considered her victims.
 Rhonda Head, an award-winning opera singer from the Opaskwayak Cree Nation says, "She won awards that were an accolade, that were meant for Indigenous musicians and that's what really hurts me the most.
 I would like to see that her awards be taken away forever, for her not being truthful and taking up space."

-On November 8, 2023, the University of British Columbia First Nations House of Learning issued a statement explaining that, in light of the ancestry issues of Buffy Sainte-Marie, they were deciding on the next steps regarding the honorary degree UBC had awarded Sainte-Marie in 2012.
-The university removed that statement from their website at some point after April 2024 with no further explanation on the status of the honorary degree.

-On February 7, 2025, the Government of Canada published a document stating that Sainte-Marie had been removed from the Order of Canada by Governor General Mary Simon on January 3, 2025.
-Appointments and terminations to the Order of Canada are both made on the basis of an advisory council.
-In March 2025, Sainte-Marie had her Governor General's Performing Arts Award, Polaris Music Prizes, Juno Awards, and Canadian Music Hall of Fame induction rescinded because she was deemed no longer to meet eligibility criteria owing to her not being a Canadian citizen.
+On February 7, 2025, the Government of Canada announced that Sainte-Marie was removed from the Order of Canada as of January 3, 2025.
+In March 2025, Sainte-Marie's Governor General's Performing Arts Award, Polaris Music Prizes, Juno Awards, and Canadian Music Hall of Fame induction were rescinded because she is not Canadian.

+On January 21, 2026, CBC reported that Dalhousie University in Halifax had revoked the honorary degree it bestowed upon Sainte-Marie in 2018.

+On May 14, 2026, CBC reported that the University of Toronto had rescinded Sainte-Marie’s honorary Doctor of Laws degree following a petition to revoke the honor.